 Another example of Federal architecture, Charleston’s Dock Street Theatre was built in 1809.
 Originally the site of the Planters Hotel, this structure was transformed into a theater in 1935 as part of a Works Progress Administration project during the Great Depression.

-Author DuBose Heyward (who penned the novel Porgy that was the source material for the musical Porgy and Bess) attended the reopening in 1937.
+Author DuBose Heyward (who penned the novel Porgy, which was the source material for the musical Porgy and Bess) attended the reopening in 1937.

 The original Dock Street Theatre (which burned down in the 1740 fire) opened in 1736.